Types of Variables > Nuisance Variable

 A related term is a nuisance factor — a factor in blocking that has an effect on the response variable but is of no interest to the research topic.
-If a nuisance factor is known but uncontrollable, you may be able to use ANCOVA to estimate the factor’s effect and remove it from your results.
-If a nuisance factor is unknown and uncontrollable, randomization can mitigate its effect.
+Furthermore, if a nuisance factor is known but uncontrollable, you may be able to use ANCOVA to estimate the factor’s effect and remove it from your results.
+Next its important to note that if a nuisance factor is unknown and uncontrollable, randomization can mitigate its effect.

 The terms “nuisance variable” and “nuisance parameter” are sometimes used interchangeably.
 In Bayesian analysis, they are essentially equal.
 In frequentist statistics, they are they slightly different.
 Both are unwanted in an analysis or experiment.
 But while a nuisance variable is a random variable, a nuisance parameter is a population parameter.
 For example, the population variance, σ2 is a nuisance parameter for a normal distribution when the population mean, μ, is the parameter of interest.

 Obviously the easiest way to deal with these variables is to find out what they are and remove them from the experiment.
 In most cases, that’s just not possible as they tend to be intrinsic to the experiment (like the weight loss example above).
 However, there are several ways you can minimize their effect:

 - Blocking: if your variable is known and controllable, you can add it to your experimental design as another independent variable.